-It´s first when you get into the middle of the lake when you will get blown away but the unbelievable numbers of Jellyfish you will see and swim around.
+It’s only when you get into the middle of the lake that you will get blown away by the unbelievable numbers of jellyfish you will see and swim around.

 Can I visit Jellyfish Lake on my own?

-No, you can not, the lake is located about 45min speed boat ride from downtown Koror, in the middle of the Rock Island.
+No, you can not go there without a Palau Jellyfish Lake tour.
+The lake is located about a 45min speedboat ride from downtown Koror, in the middle of Rock Island.

-And there is no way you can get there without a boat and a knowledgeable boat driver and guide.
+And, there is no way you can get there without a boat and a knowledgeable driver or guide.

-You will also need a permit and guide to get through the checkpoint which is located at the entrance to the lake.
+You will also need a permit and a guide to get through the checkpoint, which is located at the entrance to the lake of jellyfish.

-RITCPALAU Japanese run tour company with an awesome English speaking stuff, super-efficient, can highly recommend then.
+1. RITC-PALAU Japanese run tour company with an awesome English speaking staff, super-efficient, and can highly recommend them.
 I made two-day trips with them.

-Palau Impac Offers a lot of different day trips, some only offered by them.
+4. Palau Impac offers a lot of different day trips; some are exclusively offered by them.
 It was recommended by my hotel in Koror.

-NecoMarine Dive centre which offers various day trips
+5. NecoMarine Dive centre, which offers various day trips to Jellyfish Lake.

-Yes to swim in the lake is entirely safe, but you have to be able to swim around 400meters/1300ft minimum.
+Yes, swimming in the lake with jellyfish is entirely safe, but you have to be able to swim a distance of around 400 meters (1300ft) minimum.